prathimacode-hub/DS-ScriptsNook/Machine Learning/Tutorials/Hierarchical Clustering/README.md

-**Google Stock Price Prediction**
+**Mall Customers Clustering**

 **GOAL**

-To Create a RNN to predict Google's Stock Price
+To Cluster Mall Customers using hierarchical clustering

 **PURPOSE**

-To understand the RNN network
+To understand the basics of hierarchical clustering

 **DATASET** (if applicable)